Back to All Events

 Paul Horne of IPM Technologies will present a workshop covering the fundamentals of IPM in potato crops.
 He will then lead us on a Field Walk to practice scouting for pests and beneficials.
 Participants will leave with strategies to implement in their own businesses.

-Additionally, hear an update on the Hort Innovation & other related disease research and management projects.
+Additionally, hear an update on the Hort Innovation & other related disease research and management projects from representatives of the University of Tasmania and Western Sydney University project teams.

 Event Details